 Osteoarthritis (OA) is one of the most common natural occurring degenerative conditions of the body’s joints affecting people of all ages however it is more prevalent as we age.
 It is characterised primarily by a loss of cartilage around a joint, which helps to provide smooth gliding of a joint, and results in pain and swelling as the joint loses its ability to work in a smooth fluid process.

-Research indicates that 90% of people will have some type of osteoarthritic changes occurring in their weight bearing joints by the time they are 40 years of age.
+Research indicates that a high percentage of people will have some type of osteoarthritic changes occurring in their weight bearing joints by the time they are 40 years of age.
 While not all of these are symptomatic, osteoarthritic patients present regularly to their doctors or physios with joint pain and inflammation.
 These damaged joints can be irritated at work, during sport or in a home related trauma.
 Different joints are affected depending on posture, injury, past history and a range of hereditary factors.

 It can affect any joint in the body however the body’s major weight bearing joints such as the knees, hips, lumbar spine and ankles are more commonly affected than others.
 Pain is the most common symptom.